G4S: Activities

 G4S's core services include 'manned security services' – where it provides trained and screened security officers.
 The company also provides 'security systems' such as access control, CCTV, intruder alarms, fire detection, video analytics and security and building systems integration technology.
 'Monitoring and response services' is another core service, where G4S provides key holding, mobile security patrol and response services and alarm receiving and monitoring facilities.
 G4S also provides 'secure facilities services' which includes integrated facilities services for entire sites or estates for commercial customers and governments.
 The business provides 'risk management and consultancy services' which also includes mine detection and clearance services.
 G4S also provides electronic tagging and monitoring of offenders at home or in the community.
 The company provides back-office support functions for police forces, support for front-line policing, including the provision of custody suite services and forensic medical services.
 It also manages juvenile and adult custody centres.
 This includes the management of all aspects of a facility and those held within the facility – similar centres are also used for the detention of asylum applicants.
 Prisoner escorting is another core service.
 G4S transports prisoners and asylum applicants between courts, police stations and custody centres.

 In the early 2000s, the company (then still known as Group 4 Falck) bid unsuccessfully for the right to operate several railway franchises in the United Kingdom.

 In 2013, G4S Forensic and Medical Services were awarded a three-year contract to run services providing medical examinations and counselling for victims of rape and sexual assault in the West Midlands.
 It has been working in this area since 2005.
 The firm provides patient transport services for NHS Trusts including Barking, Havering and Redbridge University Hospitals NHS Trust; Surrey and Sussex Healthcare NHS Trust; St George's Healthcare NHS Trust (£2.7 million a year), and Epsom and St Helier University Hospitals NHS Trust (£3.5 million a year).

 In 2014, the Austrian Ministry of the Interior awarded G4S a contract to run a detention center in Vordernberg; this was the first privately operated prison in Austria.

 One of G4S' more interesting contracts may be securing the perimeter of Homey Airport, more commonly known as Area 51, the secret United States Air Force base in Nevada.
-The base is guarded by civilians forces referred to by those who watch the base as Cammo Dudes.
+The base is guarded by civilians forces referred to by those who watch the base as Camo Dudes.

 As of 2018, G4S operates two private prisons in Australia: Mount Gambier Prison and Port Phillip Prison.